Product Strategy: Understanding Product Positioning

 Developing detailed personas can give you a better understanding of the market and the groups you eventually want to target.
 By the time the product positioning is defined, you should have a clear perception of the customer needs.

-By understanding the target audience and how to communicate your product’s benefits in a compelling way, you are able develop key messages and choose the with right communication channels.
+By understanding the target audience and how to communicate your product’s benefits in a compelling way, you can develop key messages and choose the right communication channels.

 Craft your Statement

 After a complex and detailed market study, the result should be a cohesive vision of the product positioning consolidated in a one to two sentence statement.
 This statement should define your target audience, what sets your product apart from the competition, and how it cares for the customers’ needs.
 It’s your product positioning sum up in a sentence.

 A statement conveys how your product is different (and better) than the competition, while addressing the features and benefits that are important to your target market.
 It can emphasize the unique value proposition of your product, by stating what your product stands for and it’s message.

 A well-crafted statement can help you reinforce your product positioning, identify effective marketing channels, and improve your product design.

 Once an effective product positioning has been developed, you now have a solid foundation to start creating the Whole Product.
 Building a product has many different dimensions, and to have a whole product you need to approach every facet in the best way possible, from development to launch.
 Product positioning will give you the information you need to develop and present your product in a way that will entice your target customers to buy it, use it, and eventually recommend it.